hamidahoderinwale/astro_site/src/pages/posts/aesthetics.md

 -------

-i never thought i was fashion-savvy. me? rejected it. in all honesty, i didn't even want it to apply. *cringe*
+i never thought i was fashion-savvy. me? rejected it. in all honesty, i didn't even want it to apply. *cringe.*

 i was the studious kid who had no time to care. right? i went through *that* phase where i hated pink, thought makeup was a travesty against authenticity.